orangejuice/blog/data/activity/movie-祝福-1956/record.en.md

   subtitle: 1956 / Mainland China / Drama / Sang Hu / Bai Yang Di Li
 ---

-Poverty and ignorance are diseases, one strips the body, the other the soul.
-We need not only economic prosperity but also ideological enlightenment.
-The character Xianglin's sister-in-law embodies countless anonymous mothers who are powerless over their own fate and regard their children as the center of the world.
-But destiny has no understanding of human sentiment.
-No matter how competent and diligent, if born in peaceful times, one can muddle through life; if born in troubled times, countless sorrows and hardships are inevitable.
-The one-child policy has harmed helpless only children as well as mothers whose only spiritual support is confined to a single child.
+Diseases of poverty and ignorance take over the body and soul, snatching from the left and the right.
+While a prosperous economy is needed, so too is the enlightenment of minds.
+Sister Xianglin's character represents countless unknown mothers, who, though helpless, see their children as the center of their worlds.
+Yet fate knows no kindness—what does hard work count for, if born in an era of peace, one merely survives, but if born in turmoil, countless miseries undulate through life?
+The one-child policy has harmed not only the lonely, only child but also the mothers for whom this only child was their sole emotional support.